saiprasanth201/DSA/README.md

 Welcome to my **Data Structures & Algorithms** repository.

-This repository documents my journey of mastering Data Structures and Algorithms through consistent daily practice while preparing for **Software Engineering placements**.
+This repository documents my journey of mastering Data Structures and Algorithms through consistent daily practice while preparing for **Placements**.

 Instead of simply collecting solutions, my goal is to understand patterns, improve problem-solving ability, and build strong coding intuition for technical interviews.